Port Jackson: Maritime transport

-Sydney Ferries operate services from Circular Quay to Manly, Mosman, Taronga Zoo, Watsons Bay, Rose Bay, Barangaroo, Balmain, Parramatta, Milsons Point and other destinations.
+Sydney Ferries operate services from Circular Quay to Cockatoo Island, Double Bay, Manly, Mosman, Neutral Bay, Parramatta, Pyrmont Bay, Taronga Zoo and Watsons Bay.

 Water taxi and water limousine operators offer transport not restricted by timetables or specific routes, and can also provide a service to or from private wharfs and houses on the waterfront.
 Sightseeing harbour cruises are operated daily from Circular Quay.
 Whale watching excursions are also operated from Port Jackson.

 The Mortlake Ferry, also known as the Putney Punt, crosses the Parramatta River, connecting Mortlake and Putney.

 Maritime heritage

 Australian National Maritime Museum, at Darling Harbour, has themed exhibitions ranging from Indigenous lore and European seafaring to aquatic sport and maritime defence.

 Sydney Heritage Fleet is a largely volunteer organisation dedicated to the restoration and operation of heritage vessels.
 The barque James Craig of the SHF sails regularly from Port Jackson.

 RAN Heritage Centre at Garden Island has many exhibits, artefacts and documents relating to the history of the Royal Australian Navy.

 Port Jackson is associated with the voyages of Richard Siddins.